chrlie/shorten/docs/user/intro.rst

 :class:`shorten.RedisStore`     requires a Redis server.
 ==============================  ========================

-All stores are available at the module level and do not depend on any 3rd-party Python libraries.
+All stores are available at the module level.
+The only required 3rd-party library is `redis-py <https://github.com/andymccurdy/redis-py>`_, needed for `WatchError`.
+This dependency may be removed at a later date.

 ::

    from shorten import MemoryStore, MemcacheStore, RedisStore

-Redis stores require a Redis client (`redis <https://pypi.python.org/pypi/redis/>`_ is recommended) and the name of a key that the keygen will use as a counter.
+Redis stores require a Redis client (`redis <https://pypi.python.org/pypi/redis/>`_ is assumed) and the name of a key that the keygen will use as a counter.

 ::